momesh/momesh.github.io/faq.md

 Your private starlink/DSL/satellite internet is completely firewalled from the Mesh.
 We do not send any traffic out of your personal internet provider.

+### <a name="outreach"></a>Do you have any flyers, handouts, or brochures I can send my neighbors?

+Absolutely!
+We keep links to [all the brochures, information cards, and flyers on our Outreach page](/docs/outreach#promo-materials).
+Please help spread the word by sharing a flyer with your neighbors!
 ## Getting Connected to the Mesh

 ### <a name="covered"></a>How can I tell if I’m in the coverage zone for MOMesh?